Building SIPI from Source Code¶

 add_subdirectory(ext/<name>)to the rootCMakeLists.txt - Run

-The Docker build uses ubuntu:24.04 as the base image and installs only
+ubuntu:24.04 as the base image and handles cmake configuration,

 Platform-specific builds (used by CI)¶